Bell Performs Blog for Commercial Users and Distributors of Fuel | Bell Performance

 Written by Erik Bjornstad | Oct 11 2016

-Engine oils for gasoline engines and oils for diesel engines are the same, yet different at the same time.
+Engine oils for gasoline and diesel engines are the same, yet different simultaneously.
 At their core, they both have the same basic makeup in their base oil.
-But the differences come in when we consider the kind of performance we need for a diesel engine oil that may be fundamentally different.
+However, the differences come when we consider the desired performance needed for diesel engine oil, which may differ from that of a gas engine.

 In the broadest sense, gas and diesel engine oils have the same anatomy or makeup.
-They are formulated from the blending of base oils and additives to achieve a set of desired performance characteristics for their particular kind of engine.
+They are formulated by blending base oils and additives to achieve a set of desired performance characteristics for their particular kind of engine.
 From this simple definition, we start to diverge when examining the lubricant's required performance for each engine type.

 Effects on Catalytic Convertors